metalsoft-io/metalcloud-sdk-go/docs/EndpointInterface.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetId

+`func (o *EndpointInterface) GetId() float32`

+GetId returns the Id field if non-nil, zero value otherwise.

+### GetIdOk

+`func (o *EndpointInterface) GetIdOk() (*float32, bool)`

+GetIdOk returns a tuple with the Id field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetId

+`func (o *EndpointInterface) SetId(v float32)`

+SetId sets Id field to given value.

+### GetRevision

+`func (o *EndpointInterface) GetRevision() string`

+GetRevision returns the Revision field if non-nil, zero value otherwise.

+### GetRevisionOk

+`func (o *EndpointInterface) GetRevisionOk() (*string, bool)`

+GetRevisionOk returns a tuple with the Revision field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRevision

+`func (o *EndpointInterface) SetRevision(v string)`

+SetRevision sets Revision field to given value.

+### GetNetworkDeviceId

+`func (o *EndpointInterface) GetNetworkDeviceId() float32`

+GetNetworkDeviceId returns the NetworkDeviceId field if non-nil, zero value otherwise.

+### GetNetworkDeviceIdOk

+`func (o *EndpointInterface) GetNetworkDeviceIdOk() (*float32, bool)`

+GetNetworkDeviceIdOk returns a tuple with the NetworkDeviceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkDeviceId

+`func (o *EndpointInterface) SetNetworkDeviceId(v float32)`

+SetNetworkDeviceId sets NetworkDeviceId field to given value.

-### GetNetworkEquipmentInterfaceId
+### GetNetworkDeviceInterfaceId

-`func (o *EndpointInterface) GetNetworkEquipmentInterfaceId() float32`
+`func (o *EndpointInterface) GetNetworkDeviceInterfaceId() float32`

-GetNetworkEquipmentInterfaceId returns the NetworkEquipmentInterfaceId field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceId returns the NetworkDeviceInterfaceId field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdOk
+### GetNetworkDeviceInterfaceIdOk

-`func (o *EndpointInterface) GetNetworkEquipmentInterfaceIdOk() (*float32, bool)`
+`func (o *EndpointInterface) GetNetworkDeviceInterfaceIdOk() (*float32, bool)`

-GetNetworkEquipmentInterfaceIdOk returns a tuple with the NetworkEquipmentInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceIdOk returns a tuple with the NetworkDeviceInterfaceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceId
+### SetNetworkDeviceInterfaceId

-`func (o *EndpointInterface) SetNetworkEquipmentInterfaceId(v float32)`
+`func (o *EndpointInterface) SetNetworkDeviceInterfaceId(v float32)`

+SetNetworkDeviceInterfaceId sets NetworkDeviceInterfaceId field to given value.

+### GetNetworkDeviceInterfaceName

+`func (o *EndpointInterface) GetNetworkDeviceInterfaceName() string`

+GetNetworkDeviceInterfaceName returns the NetworkDeviceInterfaceName field if non-nil, zero value otherwise.

+### GetNetworkDeviceInterfaceNameOk

+`func (o *EndpointInterface) GetNetworkDeviceInterfaceNameOk() (*string, bool)`

+GetNetworkDeviceInterfaceNameOk returns a tuple with the NetworkDeviceInterfaceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkDeviceInterfaceName

+`func (o *EndpointInterface) SetNetworkDeviceInterfaceName(v string)`

-SetNetworkEquipmentInterfaceId sets NetworkEquipmentInterfaceId field to given value.
+SetNetworkDeviceInterfaceName sets NetworkDeviceInterfaceName field to given value.

 ### GetMacAddress